Winemaking Certificate Program

 - Appreciate the importance and relevance of ongoing quality control throughout the winemaking process.

-Introduction to Winemaking, Wine Production, Quality Control and Analysis in Winemaking, This is the fourth course in the Winemaking Certificate Program and you MUST successfully complete (with a grade of "C" or better) all prerequisites in order to take this course.
+Introduction to Winemaking, Wine Production for Distance Learners, Quality Control and Analysis in Winemaking, This is the fourth course in the Winemaking Certificate Program and you MUST successfully complete (with a grade of "C" or better) all prerequisites in order to take this course.

 This course is not currently scheduled.